Fitransyah-Portfolio-Unity-2D/LSW-Test/README.md

 ## External Assets

 All assets is free item in Unity Asset Store, please download from package manager.
+Some assets are acquired from my personal game dev online course.

 Blink´s RPG Adventure
 Path in project : Assets/Pinneaple Dev